Wahiba Sands, Oman: What to pack, what to wear, and when to go [2024]

 November

-If you vacation in Wahiba Sands during November, you will probably find that it is pretty consistently hot.
+If you vacation in Wahiba Sands during November, you are likely to see that it is pretty consistently hot.
 Temperatures tend to hover around the 80s F (high 20s C) during the day, while at night they can dip into the 60s F (high 10s C).

 What to wear/what to pack: